LSAT Practice Test: How to Prepare For the LSAT Exam (2024)

 - The authors of the two passages would be most likely to disagree over which of the following?

 - The author of Passage B would be most likely to make which of the following criticisms about the analysis contained in the last paragraph of Passage A?

 - The relationship between Passage A and Passage B is most analogous to the relationship between the documents described in which of the following?

 - Which of the following most accurately describes the relationship between the argument in Passage A and the argument in Passage B?

-The LSAT contains two logical reasoning sections.
+The LSAT test contains two logical reasoning sections.
 Each begins with a paragraph that presents an argument or set of facts.

 You are then asked to find the argument's assumption, an alternate conclusion, errors in the argument or to identify a statement that would either weaken or strengthen the argument.

 Each LSAT exam includes one experimental section, used to test new questions for future exams.